raewtf/raewtf.github.io/_manuals/2024-05-15-first-in-line.md

 ## Version 2.2.0
 ### 07.01.2024

-- New Mode — "Timed Mode"!
+- New mode — "Timed Mode"!
 You're on the clock; get as far as you can before time's up.
 - Fixes and adjustments to controls
 	- Mic input is now less sensitive
 	- Crank input deadzone was adjusted, to make switching directions easier